 It’s also possible.

-Bitcoin prices have fallen by more than 50% quite several times in the past.
+Bitcoin prices have fallen by more than 50% several times in the past.

 With the introduction of Bitcoin ETFs, more retail investors are jumping in and pushing the prices higher and higher.

-When there are a lot of speculation trading activities, a small number of people could get rich and most people could get burnt.
+When there are a lot of speculative trading activities, a small number of people could get rich and most people could get burned.

 I stay away from Bitcoin because I don’t believe in it.